The best place and time to live in the Milky Way: Introduction

 \section{Introduction}

 One of the primary goals of exoplanetary research is to find habitable worlds.
-In order to assess the very notion of "habitable" we must rely on our understanding of the reasons behind the presence/absence of lifeforms in the Solar System.
-Several factors determined the appearance and development of life on the planet Earth.
+In order to assess the very notion of "habitable", we must rely on our understanding of the reasons for the presence and absence of lifeforms in the Solar System.
+Several factors determined the appearance and development of life on planet Earth.
 In addition to particular intrinsic properties of the planet (e.g., geology and magnetic field) and solar characteristics (e.g., spectrum and irradiation), it is understood that a key requirement for the development of life on Earth is the presence of liquid water on the planetary surface.
-Indeed, potentially habitable exoplanets are identified based on their localisation within the Circumstellar Habitable Zone \citep[CHZ - e.g.,][]{1993Icar..101..108K,2013ApJ...765..131K}.
+Potentially habitable exoplanets are identified based on their location within the circumstellar habitable zone \citep[CHZ; e.g.,][]{1993Icar..101..108K,2013ApJ...765..131K}.